-IOOF has a scheduled program of regular disclosures to the ASX on its financial results.
-IOOF also hosts strategy briefings, meetings, telephone calls and webcasts for institutional and retail investors, analysts and financial media to give further information on the business, in addition to the half year and full year results.
+Insignia Financial has a scheduled program of regular Quarterly Business Update disclosures to the ASX on its financial results, in addition to the half year and full year result disclosures.
+Insignia Financial also hosts strategy briefings, meetings, telephone calls and webcasts for institutional and retail investors, analysts and financial media to give further information on the business.

-Advance notice of investor and analyst briefings is announced via the ASX and a copy of the presentations are also made available on the ASX and IOOF websites.
+Advance notice of new and substantive investor and analyst briefings is provided via the ASX and a copy of any presentations are also made available on the ASX and Insignia Financial websites.
 In all communications with investors, analysts and media, only publicly available information or information which is not market sensitive is discussed.